Just Eat Takeaway.com (GRUB) Scheduled to Post Quarterly Earnings on Tuesday

-Just Eat Takeaway.com (NYSE:GRUB) will release its earnings data after the market closes on Tuesday, August 17th.
+Just Eat Takeaway.com (NYSE:GRUB) is scheduled to be announcing its earnings results after the market closes on Tuesday, August 17th.

 Just Eat Takeaway.com N.V. operates an online food delivery marketplace.
 The company focuses on connecting consumers and restaurants through its platforms.
 It serves in the United Kingdom, Germany, Canada, the Netherlands, Australia, Austria, Belgium, Bulgaria, Denmark, France, Ireland, Israel, Italy, Luxembourg, New Zealand, Norway, Poland, Portugal, Romania, Spain, and Switzerland, as well as through partnerships in Colombia and Brazil.